ch264/hangry/README.md

-# project_hangry
+# hangry

 ## Overview
-Hangry is a platform for users to create and save recipes.
+Hangry is a platform for food lovers to share their favorite recipes and save food recipes created by other users.
 Users must register or login to view, create, and save recipes.
-They have the ability to edit their profile information, edit and delete their created recipes.
-They can also remove a recipe from their saved collection.
+They have the ability to edit their profile information, edit and delete their created recipe or remove a recipe from their saved collection.
+Hangry was created by Brandon Castillo, Christina Hastenrath, Nicolette Lewis and Ronni Louie.

 ![](assets/Hangry.png)

 ## Wireframes and User Stories